michmike/Raspberry-PI-Q/README.md

     * i.e. Raspberry-PI-Q-Michael
   * 8th parameter: This is the unique application API ID you get from your grovestreams account as per instructions above
     * i.e. ff83612c-6814-466e-bd51-5d55039c184e
-* Press "ctrl-c" to exit the program and terminate the monitoring by Raspberry-PI-Q
+* Press `ctrl-c` to exit the program and terminate the monitoring by Raspberry-PI-Q
 * Adjust the voltage to the fan according to weather conditions and size of grill.
 4-6 volts should work great
-* Visit https://dweet.io/follow/Raspberry-PI-Q-Michael for the raw data
+* Visit https://dweet.io/follow/Raspberry-PI-Q-Michael [Change the URL to match your 7th parameter] for the raw data
-* Visit freeboard.io/board/[your board id] for the dashboard
+* Visit freeboard.io/board/[your board id that you created earlier] for the dashboard
 * Visit https://www.grovestreams.com/observationStudio.html for the charts and alerts
-* Shutdown the RPI before removing the power cord using "sudo shutdown -h now"
+* Shutdown the RPI before removing the power cord using `sudo shutdown -h now`

 ## Future Ideas
 Some things I want to explore for a v2 of this project include